 A company’s business reputation is what can give it a huge edge in a competitive market.
 In particular, a good brand image can boost the loyalty of the existing clients and attract more — who will trust what other people write about you on the web.

-But imagine that one searches for some information about your enterprise and only finds all the negative feedback.
+But imagine that one searches for some information about your company and only finds all the negative feedback.
 Apparently, people will avoid you.
 Or, there might be too scarce—or no—information about your company.
 People won’t trust you either.
 Even your potential customers are likely to hesitate when deciding to buy your product if they can’t find any reviews.

 This is why reputation management and marketing have turned into a must for fintech projects in recent years.
 We will tell you what it is, why companies need it, and how it can benefit your business.